sasanksaimanda/sasanksaimanda.github.io/README.md

 		<!-- Content of the body-->
 		<h2>ABOUT ME</h2>
         <p>Myself Sasank sai manda i'm pursuing engineering at VIT-AP. i studied at sri chaitanya institutions and completed my 10TH and 12TH classes .
-I have a little knowledge of poster making and content writing. i'm intrested in web development.I'm patient at work and learning .
-I'm a fast learner .
+I have a little knowledge of poster making and content writing. i'm intrested in web development.
             i'm working with CSI as a special mention member and i'm looking forward to learn things and create .

         </p>